merge/skulls/t430/README.md

 * The `-l` option will (re-)lock your flash ROM, in case you want to force yourself (and others) to hardware-flashing, see [updating](#updating).

-#### Your BIOS choice: the 4MB chip
+#### Your BIOS: the 4MB chip
-Now it's time to make your choice!
-Choose one of the images included in our release and select it during running:
+This is the right chip of the 2.
+Choose the image to flash during running:

 	sudo ./external_install_top.sh -b t430 -k <backup-file-to-create>